-- Check the engine oil and add as necessary.
-The dip stick is located under the seat directly behind the control panel.
-Oil fill is located on top of valve cover, use SAE 10W-40 API Service SG motor oil.
-DO NOT OVERFILL. - 5.
-Fill fuel tank, located on right side, with Unleaded 87 Octane gasoline (minimum).
+4. Check the engine oil and add as necessary.
+The dip stick

+is located under the seat directly behind the control panel.
+Oil fill is located on top of valve cover, use SAE 10W-40 API Service SJ or higher motor oil.
+DO NOT OVERFILL.

+5. Fill fuel tank, located on right side, with Unleaded 87 Octane gasoline (minimum).